 Highly variable, but never more than 3½ hours either side of low water at the east end of the cliff and never more than 3 hours either side of low water at the west.
 Normally about 2 hours average either side of low water along the cliff.
-Recessed areas like the Biscuit slightly longer.
-Some routes, especially those on Elephant Wall, Scutch Wall and Fire Wall have platforms which extend accessibility.
+Recessed areas like The Biscuit slightly longer.
+Some routes, especially those on Elephant Wall, Scutch Buttress and Fire Wall have platforms which extend accessibility.

 Ogmore is a limestone sea cliff situated between Ogmore by Sea and Southerndown.
 It offers climbing of a strenuous nature; steep, overhanging, but generally well supplied with holds.
 The rock is mostly good but some of the finishes may require care.
 It can suffer from seepage and is extremely tidal, with the tide rising 6m to 9m up the cliff, so beware of in-situ gear and use tide tables.
 It is a great crag for those who value adventure and excitement in their climbing, but is no place for the incompetent.

+The layout of Ogmore is difficult to get to grips with and abseil in is the most practical way of approach.
+However, due to the tides, escape can be difficult, without a little forethought.
+It is therefore strongly recommended that climbers unfamiliar with the cliff view the familiarisation page.
 There are two approaches from the road.
 The western approach is the most useful, for anything to the west of Mother Earth.
 For the eastern end of the crag, the Southerndown Approach is more useful, but a parking fee is due at some times of the year.
-Most climbers who are familiar with the crag will tend to abseil in from various points but be warned that the stakes are of unknown origin or age; always find a way to back them up.
+Most climbers who are familiar with the crag will tend to abseil in from various points.
+These are noted in the Crag Familiarisation Page, but be warned that the stakes are of unknown origin or age; always find a way to back them up.

 1. Western Access

 Follow the B4524 from Ogmore by Sea towards Southerndown (Dunraven Bay) until it reaches a sharp bend passing West Farm (just after the sign marking the boundary of Southerndown).
-Park above the cliffs in a grassy area bounded by concrete posts adjacent to 'The Barn'.
-A narrow gully directly below this parking area leads to the Pinnacle.
-When facing out to sea, the pinnacle is visible to the east (left) and marks the start of Exposure Explosion and is more or less directly above the line of Jumping Jack Flash which lies between Ogmore Popular Area and Elephant Wall.
+Park above the cliffs in a grassy area bounded by concrete posts.
+The "Old Stable Tea Shop" was ideally situated here for those who have cocked the tides up or require a "pick me up" after their route, but is currently not trading.
+Descend a grassy gully towards the sea to reach a narrow path running westwards.
+When facing out to sea, a pinnacle is visible to the east (left).
+This marks the start of Exposure Explosion and is more or less directly above the line of Jumping Jack Flash.

 2. Southerndown Access